pkasprzak9/Recipies-WebPage/README.md

 # odin-recipes
-Recipes project  made during my journey with TOD
+My first project made during my journey with The Odin Projects.
+It may not look pretty now, but I don't care.